 Maybe my next review will just be solely restaurants located in Wynwood?
 Jimmy’z Kitchen Wynwood serves Latin food, which a lot of people just mistake for Mexican food.
 That isn’t true at all.
 Puerto Rican cuisine isn’t common in a lot of Miami restaurants, so it’s a nice change of pace from the typical Latin food you would find elsewhere.
 Here, my favorite thing to order is the mofongo.

-Plaintains are great, and I have no idea how to cook them so I’m restricted to plaintain dishes at Miami restaurants.
+Plantains are great, and I have no idea how to cook them so I’m restricted to plantain dishes at Miami restaurants.
 The thing that sets Jimmy’z Kitchen Wynwood apart from the competition is the service.
-Rincon Criollo’s staff may be very sanitary, but Jimmy’z Kitchen Wynwood has staff that know everything about the restaurant they work at.
+Rincon Criollo’s staff may be very sanitary, but Jimmy’z Kitchen Wynwood has staff that knows everything about the restaurant they work at.